FOSSEE/st-scripts/using python modules/script.rst

 Find more information at Python Library reference, ``http://docs.python.org/library/``

-The modules pylab, scipy, Mayavi are not part of the standard python library.
+There are a lot of other modules like pylab, scipy, Mayavi, etc which are not part of the standard python library.

 {{{ switch to next slide, summary }}}